Why Your Root Cause Analysis Starts with Component Traceability

 Once you get the report, it is essential to walk through each issue raised to determine if they are Layout issues, or Component issues that relate back to the libraries.
 But, keep in mind that what we really need is the root cause.

 We were having long-time issues with our DFM reports claiming component crowding.
 At first, we believed the root cause was the layout, but this belief turned out not to be true.

 An electronic component was missing some vital information in the PCB library.
-One of the more important ones being the component placement courtyard.
+One of the more important ones is the component placement courtyard.
 This set grid box is present around all components and goes on a mechanical layer to aid the placement of components.

-Because this information was missing, we had no guide to help the PCB layout person to properly place the component.
+Because this information was missing, we had no guide to help the PCB layout person properly place the component.
 Once fixed, the problem went away.
 I think a good rule of thumb is always to assume that if a DFM raises an issue, it is NOT a layout issue but a component issue.

 DFM reports are very specific to both the Design Rules they use and the specific component library.
 So, unless the DFM uses your design rules and components, they have a flawed starting point.